ena-infrastructure/specifications/ena-oauth2-profile.md

 To facilitate a smooth key rollover, each JWK of the referenced document SHOULD include a `kid` parameter.

-The JWKs provided in the key set MUST adhere to the requirements put in section [7.2](#cryptographic-algorithms), [Cryptographic Algorithms](#cryptographic-algorithms), below.
+The JWKs provided in the key set MUST adhere to the requirements put in [Section 7.2, Cryptographic Algorithms](#cryptographic-algorithms), below.

 <a name="human-readable-client-metadata"></a>
 ##### 2.2.2.5.
 Human-readable Client Metadata